 The E7024 is like an E7014 with more iron powder in the flux.
 It is considered a “drag” rod because you can hold it on the workpiece and let it burn without trying to keep a steady arc length.
 That makes it really easy to use.

-But it is restricted to the flat position and horizontal fillet welds of thicker metals.
-And it needs a much higher amperage to burn for the same rod diameter, thus a stronger power supply to burn them.
+But an E7024 rod is restricted to the flat position and horizontal fillet welds of much thicker metals.
+It also needs a much higher amperage to burn for the same rod diameter, thus a larger power supply to burn them.

 While all rutile rods are easy to use, E6013 is overall the easiest one, especially for thinner metals.